Attacks government on foreign direct investment and Pakistani infiltration; gives call to boycott Chinese goods

 The Sarsanghchalak alleged that the government was deliberately trivialising reports of Pakistani infiltration and attacks.
 “Instead of responding, the government hides it from the people, says these incidents are usual.”
 He criticised Jammu and Kashmir Chief Minister Omar Abdullah’s policy of rehabilitating surrendered militants as part of a plan to make the “demographic imbalance more acute.”

 In a direct attack on the Centre, Mr. Bhagwat said, “Those who are at the helm of affairs in the government … are treating Hindus with discrimination and blatantly appeasing and pampering the so-called minorities.”
 Among other instances, he cited the Prevention of Communal and Targeted Violence (Access to Justice and Reparations) Bill as a product of a “mindset to heap insult on Hindu society.”

 While refraining from endorsing any party officially, the RSS chief urged citizens to get enlisted on voter rolls and ensure “100 per cent polling”.

-Sudhir Pathak, former editor of Tarun Bharat , a publication sympathetic to the RSS, told The Hindu that the speech was notable for its almost “unprecedented, in-depth” focus on the economy.
-Asked if the RSS’s focus on swadeshi parameters would clash with BJP’s prime ministerial candidate Narendra Modi’s perceived proximity to corporates and market forces, Mr. Pathak admitted that problems may come up.
-“We had seen during the Mr. Vajpayee’s term that the Akhil Bharatiya Mazdoor Sangh led by stalwart Dattopant Thengadi had opposed the then government’s reform measures.
+Sudhir Pathak, former editor of Tarun Bharat, a publication sympathetic to the RSS, told The Hindu that the speech was notable for its almost “unprecedented, in-depth” focus on the economy.
+Asked if the RSS’s focus on swadeshi parameters would clash with the BJP prime ministerial candidate Narendra Modi’s perceived proximity to corporates and market forces, Mr. Pathak admitted that problems may come up.
+“We had seen during Mr. Vajpayee’s term that the Akhil Bharatiya Mazdoor Sangh led by stalwart Dattopant Thengadi had opposed the then government’s reform measures.
 The RSS will not give up its commitment to its agenda.”